ConservationMetrics/gc-docs/docs/reference/gc-toolkit/gc-explorer/index.md

 # GC Explorer

 The [Guardian Connector Explorer (GC Explorer)](https://github.com/conservationmetrics/gc-explorer) is a web-based data visualization tool that transforms your community's tabular data into interactive maps, galleries, and dashboards.
-Built specifically for GuardianConnector, it connects directly to your PostgreSQL database to display data collected from tools like CoMapeo, KoboToolbox, and other data collection platforms.
+Built specifically for Guardian Connector, it connects directly to your PostgreSQL database to display data collected from tools like CoMapeo, KoboToolbox, and other data collection platforms.

 ## 🗺️ Available Views